survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 );
 ```

 After this type of change you would not have to refer to styling from your application code.
 It also means that CSS Modules won't work anymore.
-As a result you should get both *style.css* and *style.js*.
+As a result, you should get both *style.css* and *style.js*.
 The latter file will contain roughly content like `webpackJsonp([1,3],[function(n,c){}]);` and it doesn't do anything useful.
 This is [a known limitation](https://github.com/webpack/webpack/issues/1967) in webpack.

 The approach can be useful if you have to port a legacy project relying on CSS concatenation.
 If you want strict control over the ordering, you can set up a single CSS entry and then use `@import` to bring the rest to the project through it.
 Another option would be to set up a JavaScript entry and go through `import` to get the same effect.